Flameis/CS362-Team3/Project Proposal2.md

 ## Current Practice

-* The botany department curretly has a [tree inventory map](https://www.arcgis.com/apps/instant/basic/index.html?appid=097214a28e934a7681e229b41c9e0d29), but it is specific to trees and is simply a inventory system.
+* The botany department currently has a [tree inventory map](https://www.arcgis.com/apps/instant/basic/index.html?appid=097214a28e934a7681e229b41c9e0d29), but it is specific to trees and is simply an inventory system.
-* The website Pl@ntNet has a [global plant map](https://identify.plantnet.org/), but it only show broad regional areas of where plants grow.
+* The website Pl@ntNet has a [global plant map](https://identify.plantnet.org/), but it only shows broad regional areas of where plants grow.
-* The website OregonFlora has a [Oregon plant map](https://oregonflora.org/checklists/dynamicmap.php?interface=key), but it can be hard to search through and is unhelpful to non-Botanists.
+* The website OregonFlora has a [Oregon plant map](https://oregonflora.org/checklists/dynamicmap.php?interface=key), but it can be hard to search through and is unhelpful to non-botanists.

 ## Novelty